 All of the ionic gold products which have been tested by the Colloidal Science Laboratory, Inc. have proven to be gold chloride.

 An internet search engine can readily find a Material Safety Data Sheet (MSDS) for gold chloride which will show a heading called Health Hazard Data, under which it says: Ingestion – Seek immediate medical attention.

 Here is an MSDS for gold chloride.
 It is easy to understand why ionic gold products are not truthfully labeled to indicate that they really contain gold chloride.
-Interestingly, these are the same companies that twist the truth by deceptively claiming that monatomic gold is safe and colloidal gold is toxic but they do not provide any evidence to support their statement.
+Interestingly, these are the same companies that twist the truth by deceptively claiming that monatomic gold is safe and nanoparticle gold is toxic but they do not provide any evidence to support their statement.